 Objection: Desmog.com describes the Heartland Institute as a “charity that has been at the forefront of denying the scientific evidence for man-made climate change.”
 It is funded by fossil fuel billionaires, fossil fuel businesses, and others in the Koch Network.
 A review of money funneled through the “dark-money ATMs” DonorsTrust and Donors Capital Fund of Heartland’s main funding sources offers a clear picture that the fossil fuel industry is paying for disinformation, PR, and influence through its network of shadow organizations.

-Notter said Heartland has “the respect of thousands of scientists”.
-Consider that there are millions of people with scientific degrees around the world.
-The ability of Heartland to find a few thousand, almost none of whom are climate scientists, to support it does not lend it any credibility.
+Notter claimed Heartland has “the respect of thousands of scientists”.
+Considering that there are millions of people with scientific degrees around the world, the ability of Heartland to find a few thousand, almost none of whom are climate scientists, to support it does not lend any credibility.
 In fact, there’s not a single scientific organization in the world that supports the opinions about climate change that Heartland promotes in its materials and at its “climate” conferences.
 Here is a list of 200 scientific organizations that dispute Heartland’s opinions: climate.nasa.gov/scientific-consensus.

 She opines that “the public is only told what those in charge of the media and or Administration want you to know”.
 This conspiracy theory is easily refuted by an understanding of how the scientific method works, and also that even the fossil fuel industry’s own scientists agree with the conclusions of mainstream science: